juankafka/displaytypedesign/about.md

 <br><br>
 ### What can display type teach us about the current moment? ###
 <br>
 Display type is designed to make an unapologetic statement.
-It’s elegantly bold and speaks to us loud and clear without holding back.
+It can be elegant and bold, and speaks to us loud and clear without holding back.
 Simply put, display type wears its heart on its sleeve.

 In a world where marginalized voices are silenced, undermined, and ignored, speaking up against injustice and building up the confidence to simply be oneself is a courageous act.